-Summary of Activities in 2021 (continued)
+Summary of Activities in 2022 (continued)

-- (i) Financial Reporting & External Audit (continued) - Reviewed the results of the annual audit for the Group and the Management Letter, including Management's response; and - Convened two (2) meetings with the external auditors without the presence of the Executive Directors and Management on 24 November 2021 and 25 February 2022 to discuss relevant issues and obtain feedbacks. - (ii) Internal Audit - Reviewed the Group Internal Audit Department ("GIAD")'s annual internal audit plan to ensure principal risks, key entities and functions were adequately identified and covered; the AC approved the annual internal audit plan at its meeting held on 24 November 2021; - Reviewed the recurrent related party transactions review report; - Reviewed the internal audit reports and specific review reports presented by the Internal Auditors which comprise audit findings, potential risks, internal auditors' recommendations and management's committed action plans; Where appropriate, the AC has directed the Management to improve internal controls based on the audit findings and recommendations; - Reviewed the results of follow-up audits performed by the Internal Auditors to monitor the status of management's implementation of those committed action plans; and - Evaluated the performance of GIAD's function and was satisfied in regard to adequacy of scope and competency. - (iii) Reviewed the recurrent related party transactions that arose within the Group on a quarterly basis to ensure that the amounts transacted were within the mandate approved by the shareholders. - (iv) Reviewed the Circular to Shareholders in relation to the Proposed Renewal of Existing Shareholders' Mandate for RRPT of a Revenue or Trading Nature for the Board's approval. - (v) Deliberated on major business risks such as the cranes' on-time delivery performance and material litigation affecting the Group. - (vi) Reviewed the Company's dividend proposal and recommended the same to the Board for approval. - (vii) Reviewed and approved the revised Audit Committee Terms of Reference.
+(i) Financial Reporting & External Audit (continued)

+- Reviewed and approved the external auditors' audit plan for the financial ended 31 December 2022 inclusive of terms of engagement scope of work at its meeting held on 16 November 2022; - Reviewed the results of the annual audit for the Group and the Management Letter, including Management's response; and - Convened two (2) meetings with the external auditors without the presence of the Executive Directors and Management on 25 February 2022 and 16 November 2022 to discuss relevant issues and obtain feedbacks.

+(ii) Internal Audit

+- Reviewed the Group Internal Audit Department ("GIAD")'s annual internal audit plan to ensure principal risks, key entities and functions were adequately identified and covered; the AC approved the annual internal audit plan at its meeting held on 16 November 2022; - Reviewed the recurrent related party transactions review report; - Reviewed the internal audit reports and specific review reports presented by the Internal Auditors which comprise audit findings, potential risks, internal auditors' recommendations and management's committed action plans; Where appropriate, the AC has directed the Management to improve internal controls based on the audit findings and recommendations; - Reviewed the results of follow-up audits performed by the Internal Auditors to monitor the status of management's implementation of those committed action plans; and - Evaluated the performance of GIAD's function and was satisfied in regard to the adequacy of scope and competency. - (iii) Reviewed the recurrent related party transactions that arose within the Group on a quarterly basis to ensure that the amounts transacted were within the mandate approved by the shareholders. - (iv) Reviewed the Circular to Shareholders in relation to the Proposed Renewal of Existing Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature for the Board's approval. - (v) Deliberated on major business risks such as the cranes' on-time delivery performance and material litigation affecting the Group. - (vi) Reviewed the Company's dividend proposal and recommended the same to the Board for approval. - (vii) Reviewed and approved the revised Audit Committee Terms of Reference.